infysumanta/infysumanta/README.md

 ## Hi there 👋, I am  Sumanta Kabiraj
-i am a Software developer from Kolkata, India
+I am a Software developer from Kolkata, India

 ## 💫 About Me: